 (Above-Below) In an effort to conserve energy, an experimental variation of the Class 9F 2-10-0s appeared on the London Midland Region when ten locomotives, Nos 92020-92029, were built incorporating the Italian Franco-Crosti double boiler.
 The design was aimed at increasing thermal efficiency by re-using the firebox gases and redirecting them through a second drum beneath the boiler to pre-heat the water feed.
 Sporting a Wellingbrough shed code (15A) on the smokebox door, No 92027 is ready for traffic at its home shed in 1955.
 Photo copyright Midland Railway Trust.
 (Below)

 (Above-Below) The Crosti 9F's exhaust was expelled from a chimney slotted into the running plate, but this often led to unpleasant conditions for footplatemen and trailing smoke was inclined to obscure the driver's forward view.
 As a consequence, deflector plates were fiitted in an attempt to improve draughting, though the ten engines retained the front chimneys which were used when lighting up the engine from cold.
 Soon after the ten Crosti 9Fs were introduced to traffic the decision was taken to abandon steam in favour of diesel and electric traction.
 In 1955, the British Transport Commission announced the 'Modernisation Plan' and the short-lived Crosti experiment was subsequently discontinued.
+The first shot (below) shows No 92020 in store at Wellingborough between May 1959 and March 1961 before going to Crewe Works for conversion.
+In the next shot down, an unflattering view of 92020 shows the unconventional exhaust outlet has been removed and the cylindrical drum beneath the smokebox door plated over.

 AROUND THE REGION